Arun-Sidhu/mavsdk-drone-controller/README.md

 Movement commands begin in a locked state.
 They must be unlocked before takeoff, location movement, velocity movement, or return-to-launch can be sent.
 The application locks them again after a movement command finishes.

 The project also checks values such as altitude, horizontal distance, velocity, yaw speed, and command duration.
-These checks are useful safeguards for development, but this project should not be treated as a complete flight-safety system.
+These checks are useful safeguards during development, but this project should not be treated as a complete flight-safety system.

 ## Useful Makefile commands